 Helmets are designed to absorb the shock of an impact and protect the rider’s head.
 However, they can only do this effectively for a limited period of time.
 If a helmet has been involved in an impact, it may have suffered damage that is not visible to the naked eye.
-This damage can compromise the helmet’s ability to protect the rider in the event of another impact.

 The recommended guidelines for replacing a helmet after an impact vary depending on the severity of the impact and the type of helmet.
 In general, if a helmet has been dropped from a height of more than three feet, it should be replaced.
 Similarly, if a helmet has been involved in a crash or has been struck hard enough to cause visible damage, it should be replaced.

 Different types of helmets also have different guidelines for replacement.
 For example, a full-face helmet may need to be replaced more frequently than an open-face helmet because it covers more of the rider’s head and is more likely to suffer impact damage.
 It is therefore essential that users follow the manufacturer’s instructions regarding helmet replacement.